Wakoma/matrix/README.md

 Before beginning `cp .envrc.tpl .envrc`, edit values accordingly, and preferably use [direnv](https://direnv.net/) to reliably and automatically source the project's environment variables.

+The rest of the instructions assume you have ansible and packer installed.

 ## Build base AMI

+1. If not done before, `ansible-galaxy install -r requirements.yml`

 1. `cd packer`

 1. `packer build matrix-base.json`